Ltheus/Ltheus/README.md

 # 👋 Hi, I'm Matheus!
 Theus for short!<br>
-👩🏻‍💻 System analysis student at FIAP<br>🎮 Video-game lover<br>💼 I'm open for working with a company or freelance jobs!<br>💭 Currently learning Angular!
+👩🏻‍💻 System analysis student at FIAP<br>🎮 Video-game lover<br>💼 I'm open for working with a company or freelance jobs!<br>💭 Currently learning ReactJS and Front-end Development!

 ## 🌐 Socials: